A. Employee Benefits

 4.13 Parental Leave.
 The purpose of Parental Leave is to provide employees with salary continuation for up to 6 weeks, to take time off for maternity, paternity and child bonding, including the transition of a child through adoption or surrogacy, or long term placement of a child (defined as 30 or more days) as a kindred or private foster care provider.
 Date of birth or placement must occur on or after the first day of employment.
 If an employee is also covered by the Family and Medical Leave Act, Parental Leave will run concurrent with FMLA.

 4.13.1 Parental Leave can be taken in consecutive days, or intermittently on an approved schedule, within 12 months of the effective date of the cause for Parental Leave.
 Parental Leave may also be used by an additional, eligible, USNH employee for the same cause.
 Future eligibility will be on a rolling 12-month period from the effective date of the last use of Parental Leave.
 Parental Leave can be taken in either half or full day increments.
-Parental Leave may be extended by up to 3 additional weeks through coordination with Human Resources, by supplementing that time with other accrued Paid Time Off prior to taking it unpaid.
+Parental Leave may be extended by up to 3 additional weeks through coordination with Human Resources, by supplementing that time with accrued Sick Time, then other Paid Time Off prior to taking it unpaid.

 4.14 Short-Term Disability.
 The purpose of Short-Term Disability (STD) is to provide an employee with salary continuation for a total disability due to a non-occupational accident or illness, for up to 26 weeks.
 Short-Term Disability cannot be taken on a partial or intermittent basis or to supplement another leave type.
 The date of disability must be on or after the first day of employment.